-If a member loses NF LOC, which determines EW eligibility, the NF LOC statute requires a minimum of 30 days advance notice for termination of services.
-The Care Coordinator will follow the instructions outlined in section: DTRs-Coordination of Potential Denials, Terminations, and Reduction of Services.
+If a member loses Nursing Facility (NF) Level of Care (which allows EW eligibility) the NFLOC statute requires a minimum of 30 days advance notice for termination of services.
+The Care Coordinator will fax the Care Coordinator Request for DTR form to Blue Plus UM.